NKU-MobFly-Robotics/LRAE/README.md

 **Related Paper**:

-Qingchen Bi, Xuebo Zhang*, Shiyong Zhang, Runhua Wang, Lun Li, and Jing Yuan, LRAE: Large-Region-Aware Safe and Fast Autonomous Exploration of Ground Robots for Uneven Terrains, 2024, RA-L (Accepted)
+Qingchen Bi, Xuebo Zhang*, Shiyong Zhang, Runhua Wang, Lun Li, and Jing Yuan, LRAE: Large-Region-Aware Safe and Fast Autonomous Exploration of Ground Robots for Uneven Terrains, 2024, RA-L (Accepted).

 (If it is useful to you, please cite our paper and ⭐️ our code.)

 ## Prerequisites